 5035.60—Space Provided for Printing in Magnetic Ink

 The standard Treasury check format provides space at the bottom of the check for information encoded in magnetic ink used by banks in proof and payment operations.
-Disbursing offices must be careful not to enter printed data within the 1/2-inch band at the bottom of the check.
+This MICR area extends from the bottom edge of the check to 9/16 inches from the bottom edge of the check and across the entire 7-3/8 inch length of the check.
+Disbursing offices must be careful not to enter printed data within the 1/2-inch MICR band at the bottom of the check.

 5035.65—Controls to Prevent Release of Imperfect Checks

 Disbursing offices must establish controls to prevent the release of imperfect checks.
-They should treat checks prepared on defective check stock or bearing erasures, alterations, overprinting, strike-overs, and imperfect letters or figures as spoiled or should void them.
-Disbursing offices must deface and dispose of imperfect checks as prescribed in TFM Volume I, Part 4, Chapter 6000, Section 6030, to prevent the possibility of their being negotiated.
+They should treat checks prepared on defective check stock or bearing erasures, alterations, overprinting, strike-overs, and imperfect letters or figures as spoiled and should void them.
+Disbursing offices must deface and dispose of imperfect checks as prescribed in TFM Volume I, Part 4, Chapter 6000, Section 6040, to prevent the possibility of the imperfect checks being negotiated.

 5035.70—Imperfect Checks Returned by Holders